-Butane and propane consist of gases used as fuel to produce heat.
-Propane tanks commonly fuel barbecue grills, small stoves, engines and torches, while butane sees practical uses for handheld lighters, lanterns and mini craft torches.
-Propane has higher pressure temperature points than butane and comes in bottles or cylinders.
-Butane often comes in smaller cans.
-Both gases contain similar properties in that they contain petroleum as a main base product.
-Propane and butane have some different storage requirements.
+Butane and propane are types of liquified petroleum gas (LPG) that are often used as fuel to produce heat.
+Propane tanks are commonly used to fuel barbecue grills, small stoves, engines and home heating systems, while butane is often used for items like lighters, lanterns and mini craft torches.
+In addition, propane has higher pressure at a given temperature point than butane and is sold in bottles or cylinders, whereas butane typically comes in smaller canisters.
+Butane and propane share certain properties because they're both derived from petroleum and natural gas.
+However, these fuels have significantly different requirements for safe storage.

-Butane canisters (or small cans) provide easier individual storage options than larger propane bottles.
-Owed to their small size, butane canisters can be stored together, individually boxed or wrapped in a protective sleeve, such as Styrofoam or heavy cloth.
-Butane canisters have federal labels affixed to them, outlining the storage conditions, such as maximum hot and cold heat ranges.
-Safe temperature ranges, in general, range from 32 degrees to 125 degrees Fahrenheit.
-Butane requires a cool and dry environment.
+Canisters of butane can be easier to store than propane bottles, since they're typically sold in smaller containers.
+Thanks to their small size, butane canisters can be stored together, individually boxed or wrapped in a protective sleeve, such as plastic foam or heavy cloth.
+Butane canisters also have federal labels affixed to them that outline safe storage conditions, such as maximum ranges of heat and cold.
+Safe temperatures for butane storage range from 32 to 125 degrees Fahrenheit.
+Butane requires a cool, dry, fireproof storage environment.

 Butane must be stored indoors at all times.
-It should be locked away (if applicable), and out of reach of small children.
+It should be locked away (if applicable) and kept out of reach of small children and pets.
 Due to their smaller size, butane canisters can be stored in large drawers, cupboards, garages, closets and utility storerooms.
-Butane can not be placed in direct sunlight for any length of time, so the storage area should be dark and away from the sun's rays.
-The storage area should not be in proximity to an electrical outlet, hot bulb, stove, toaster or other heat source.
+Butane cannot safely be placed in direct sunlight for any length of time, so the storage area should be dark and well protected from the sun's rays.
+Additionally, the storage area should not be in proximity to an electrical outlet, hot bulb, stove, toaster or any other type of heat source.
 Butane should not be stored in automotive vehicles.